DFE-Digital/npq-separation/data-modelling.md

 We agree that removing any unnecessary fields and normalising the database as much as possible is a good idea.

+### We should have a `month` and `year` columns on Statement

+Currently have `name` (eg: "September 2025").
+When we want to refer and update a statement we have to search on this column.
+Better to add a `month` column with enum of months and a `year` column with validations.
+Make `name` into a generated method.

 ## Next steps